 A logo is often the fastest way to build brand recognition.
 It is the easiest way to consistently apply a visual brand, and is usually the most powerful single visual or verbal brand asset companies possess—apart from their name.
 In some cases, where a company suffers the misfortune of a poorly crafted name, the logo can become brand asset number one.
 How well a logo performs for an organization is often a reflection of the company’s willingness to see it as an investment, one they continually have to nurture.

 It is likely that no other piece of graphic design has the unobtainable expectations placed upon it that most clients have for a logo.
-It is widely thought by clients that a logo should represent every aspect of their positioning—something just not possible.
+Clients widely think that a logo should represent every aspect of their positioning—something just not possible.
 When attempted, the logo is a tangled mess of ideas without focus, failing to please anyone.
-Instead, a logo should be designed to provide a glimpse into the brand, a visual cue as to why the audience should care about you.
+Instead, a logo should be designed to provide a glimpse into the brand, a visual clue as to why the audience should care about you.
 It is a symbol that often avoids depicting what the company does in favor of reflecting a company’s qualities.

-These examples are successful in large part because of their ability to work within a larger, ever changing visual brand.
+These examples are successful to a great part because of their ability to work within a larger, ever-changing visual brand.
 They have developed meaning through time and are now viewed as a stamp of the brand’s promise to its customers.
 More logos would be successful if the expectations put on them were realistic.
 A logo should:

 - Be an honest reflection of the brand’s positioning and promise

 - Provide differentiation from competitors